We all know what an amazing marketing tool Instagram can be.

 Anyone who has ever used TikTok will quickly recognize what Instagram Reels are all about.
 This format is reminiscent of what is offered on TikTok.
 Use it to create fun videos that show your brand’s personality and give followers a reason to respond and engage.
 Think about Reels as a lighthearted alternative to Stories.
 The plus – Reels offer more editing features and aren’t removed after 24 hours.

 As with Stories, Reels are designed to be viewed vertically, full-screen, and on mobile.
-This would be a good place to showcase a new product or announce an upcoming event, and the many editing features make it easy to create a memorable video that will stick in the minds of your audience.
+This would be a good place to showcase a new product or announce an upcoming event.
+Use our video cutter to edit and cut memorable videos that will stick in the minds of your audience.
 In early 2021 Instagram announced Reels ads, making the use of the video format even more appealing to small businesses.

 As you plan your first Reel, be sure to create a video in a 9:16 aspect ratio.
 This is often called portrait mode.
 This is the shape of the video that will be displayed when you load your Reel, so it’s important to create it with the correct dimensions.